raganwald-deprecated/homoiconic/2011/01/anything_to_declare.md

 **background**

-As you've no doubt heard 97 bajillion times from me, I'm on a team that has been developing a new Javascript framework for writing Single Page Interface applications called [Faux][f].
-My colleague [Jamie Gilgen][jg] started work on an interesting idea: An example app for Faux that would start its life as a simple Rails app and be refactored into an SPI app.
+My colleague [Jamie Gilgen][jg] started work on an interesting idea: An example app for [Faux][f] that would start its life as a simple Rails app and be refactored into an SPI app.
 This would demonstrate how well Faux does at separating the concerns of domain logic on the server from the user interface in the browser.
 It would also be a nice sales pitch for folks that are comfortable with Rails but are just venturing into SPI applications.

 I took a glance at her work the other day, and the bottom dropped out of my stomach.
 Sprinkled throughout the app's templates are rails `link_to` helpers like this: